-A negative cash balance can happen when a banking institution rejects a deposit and pulls back the funds.
+A negative cash balance in your trading account can happen when a banking institution rejects a deposit and pulls back the funds.

 It can sometimes take up to seven business days for a bank to notify Wealthsimple about a rejected deposit.
 In the meantime, you may have invested funds in your account that aren't actually there.

-Fix a negative cash balance in your account
+Fix a negative cash balance in your trading account

 - Sell enough of your investments to cover the cash balance that you owe